nikhil-robinson/logger_idf/examples/README.md

 # Blackbox Logger Examples

-This folder contains three example applications demonstrating different use cases of the blackbox logger library.
+This folder contains example applications demonstrating different use cases of the blackbox logger library.

 ## Examples Overview